emilianolch/donateapp/README.md

 ```

 Once ngrok is running, you will see a public URL in the console.
 Open that URL in your bowser to access the app.
 Don't access the app using `localhost:3000` because MercadoPago won't be able to send notifications to your local server.

-## Live demo

-The main branch is automatically deployed to Heroku.
-You can access the app at https://donate.emiliano.cloudns.nz/

-Use the default admin user to access the admin panel.

-## TODO

-- Setup a mailer addon in Heroku to send emails in production.